Philip Edward Davis, Prime Minister and Minister of Finance

 Learn about our environmental, social, and governance program, and how we bring those values to life

-As a result of the above movements, the estimated deficit on the Government’s overall fiscal position for December 2024 narrowed, year-over-year, by $27.7 million (42.0 percent) to $38.3 million.
-Financing activities for the month featured an estimated decrease in the outstanding debt stock by $11.0 million.
+As a result of the above movements, the Government’s overall fiscal position for January 2025 resulted in an estimated deficit of $3.8 million.
+Financing activities for the month featured an estimated decrease in the outstanding debt stock by $28.6 million.

 The public is encouraged to visit the national Budget Website (www.bahamasbudget.gov.bs) to view all fiscal reports.